Open Insulin Project: Motivation

 Researcher Frederick Banting famously refused to put his name on the patent after discovering insulin in 1923.
 The original patent for insulin was later sold by his collaborators for just $1 to the University of Toronto in an effort to make it as available as possible.
 Despite this, for various reasons, there remains no generic version of insulin available in the US.
 Insulin remains controlled by a small number of large pharmaceutical companies and sold at prices unaffordable to many who rely on it to live, particularly those without insurance.
 This lack of availability has led to fatalities, such as Alec Smith, who died in 2017 due to lack of insulin.
 The Open Insulin Project is motivated by the urgent need to protect the health of those with diabetes regardless of their economic or employment status by developing low-cost methods for insulin production available for anyone to use.

 Progress and status

 The project has genetically engineered microorganisms to produce long-acting (glargine) and short-acting (lispro) insulin analogs using standard techniques in biotechnology and according to their December 2018 release the "first major milestone ― the production of insulin at lab scale ― is almost complete".

 The cost to produce insulin via Open Insulin methods is estimated by the project to be such that "roughly $10,000 should be enough to get a group started with the equipment needed to produce enough insulin for 10,000 people".

-A more recent estimate by the Open Insulin Foundation states that it will cost $200,000 (one-time price, per patient of $7-$20) for used equipment and up to $1,000,000 (one-time price, per patient of $73) for new equipment.
+A more recent estimate (May 2020) by the Open Insulin Foundation states that it will cost $200,000 (one-time price, per patient of $7-$20) for used equipment and up to $1,000,000 (one-time price, per patient of $73) for new equipment.
+The average price per vial was estimated to be $7 with each patient needing two vials per month.